knightmoves-curriculum/advanced-c-sharp/README.md

 1. **Func, Action, and Predicate**
    - Learn how to use the `Func<T>`, `Action<T>`, and `Predicate<T>` delegate types to create reusable function pointers.

-1. **Advanced Delegate Concepts: Multicast Delegates**
-   - Show how to use multicast delegates to chain multiple methods into a single delegate invocation.

 1. **Anonymous Functions and Closures**
    - Explore how to create anonymous functions and demonstrate closures, where variables from an outer scope can be accessed inside a lambda.